+'''

-''' SRMR-I1 is addressed by the following objectives:
+SRMR-I1 is addressed by the following objectives:

+...

-IM-05 - Adapting to cClimate change
+IM-O5 - Climate change

 ...

 '''

 SRMR-I2 - Effects of climate change

 The effects of climate change (including climate variability) may impact our ability to provide for our wellbeing, including health and safety.

 While addressing this issue generally, specific focus should be directed to the following matters: